AndrianH18/espdrone-aruco-ros/README.md

 ## Overview
-The packages in this repository allow for **processing the camera data from multiple ESP-drones concurrently**, specifically to:
+The packages in this repository allow for **processing the camera image from multiple ESP-drones concurrently**, specifically to:
 * Process the camera image using ROS `image_proc`, e.g. for camera undistortion and convertion to grayscale (`MONO8`) format
 * Perform pose estimation (position and orientation) of the camera/drone using multiple [ArUco](https://www.uco.es/investiga/grupos/ava/node/26) fiducial markers scattered across the drone's environment, forming a [marker map](http://www.uco.es/investiga/grupos/ava/node/57)